 There’s a parallel here with the design and development of product.
 No firm starts product design without a well-developed specification considering all the other products and services offered by the firm and offered by competitors.
 So using that analogy, what’s the equivalent of a specification in recruitment and selection?

 First let’s consider what it’s not.
-It’s not a simple discussion with the MD.
+It’s not a simple discussion between recruitment agent and MD.
 That might be part of it but there is a much more precise approach that mirrors the world of product design.
 To determine what it is, it’s worth looking at the world of quality and quality in design to ask ‘what gives us a quality product?’
 The answer is to specify what’s needed, design just that and then prove that it’s done.
 That’s determinism at its best.

 Defining Human Behaviour

 So how do we proceed?
 Everything starts with the P&L account and the business plan that the firm is committed to.
-A sub-set of that business plan is the competency framework.
-Competencies lead to behaviours through the motivation of management.
+A sub-set of that business plan is the manpower plan containing the competency framework.
+Competencies and behaviours lead to outcomes for the firm through the motivation of management.
 A competency framework defines all the competencies needed in the firm.
 If someone new is needed, their competencies will be apparent.
-Defined competencies spawn a specification for the person to be recruited.
+Defined competencies and behaviours spawn a specification for the person to be recruited.

 Deterministic Recruitment: getting recruitment right first time

 And what do we mean by competencies and behaviours?
 Completencies are simply what a person is able to do while at work - so defined by a set of statements starting "the jobholder shall be able to…".
 Behaviours are bound up in an employee’s traits and abilities, both definable using personality and ability profiles that describe traits like conscientiousness and then describing abilities that measure how folk think, learn and solve problems.